whyboris/GIFT/content/call-for-papers.md

 ## On the Call for Abstracts Procedure

-We seek proposals and submissions in the form of a maximum two-page abstract and a short CV.
-The deadline for submissions is 19 September 2023.
+We seek proposals and submissions in the form of a maximum two-page abstract and a short CV. <span class="deadline">The deadline for submissions is 19 September 2023</span>.
 A scientific question/hypothesis should be recognizable in the abstract.
 Likewise, the theories and methods used, the literature used, a classification in the current scientific discourse, and the connection with one of the above-mentioned focal points of the anthology should be made clear.

 1. After a review phase of the abstracts by the editorial team, feedback will be given by the end of October 2023.
 2. If a contribution is accepted based on the abstract, an author contract will be concluded between the author and VS Springer Verlag.